 Some detail requirements vary by the type of asset.

-- Define the Asset
+- Review the asset

-- Plan the Pentest
+- Plan and scope the pentest

 In this section, you can specify pentest details.
 Our pentests have common requirements for all assets, as well as requirements for specific assets.